sessamekesh/sanctify-game/cpp/sanctify-game/common/README.md

 BE VERY CAREFUL as this is something that can be highly error prone!

+TODO (sessamekesh): work on a less error prone verison of this (unholy macros might be better than this shit)

 The following places need to be updated if there is any new net sync components added:

-1) sanctify-net.proto :: ComponentData needs a new field for the new component
+1) sanctify-net.proto :: ComponentData+GameEntityUpdateMask::ComponentType needs a new field for the new component
 2) game_snapshot.cc :: GameSnapshotDiff::serialize needs to add diff vals to proto
 3) game_snapshot.cc :: GameSnapshotDiff::deserialize needs to extract diff values from proto
 4) game_snapshot.cc :: GameSnapshot::serialize needs to add diff vals to proto